 Emily Cordonier, the blogger behind Embracing Ottawa, says the city is a favourite destination for many over the holiday season.
 She’s shared with us her most popular Christmas events in Ottawa:

-•Alight at Night at Upper Canada Village (November 30 – January 5) – “Another must-see holiday attraction in the Ottawa area is Alight at Night at Upper Canada Village.
+- Alight at Night at Upper Canada Village (Dates TBC) – “Another must-see holiday attraction in the Ottawa area is Alight at Night at Upper Canada Village.
 Go back in time and experience Christmas as it once was with thousands of multicoloured lights, a horse-drawn carriage ride around the village, visits with St. Nicholas, carollers in the old chapel, a train ride and delicious holiday treats.
 Nothing gets my family in the Christmas spirit more than this spectacular holiday outing.”

 One unique place to celebrate Christmas in Canada is Vancouver.
 If you’re lucky enough to be spending time in the city over the festive season, then you’ll be delighted to see the city’s bounty of Christmas lights, markets and events against the backdrop of the snowy Coast Mountain Range.

-•Canyon Lights at Capilano Suspension Bridge Park (canyon lights running until 27, January, 11am-9pm) – The Capilano Suspension Bridge Park is an iconic sight any time of the year but, with it dressed in Christmas lights, the bridge becomes even more of an Insta-worthy photograph.
+- Canyon Lights at Capilano Suspension Bridge Park (canyon lights running until 3rd January 2021) – The Capilano Suspension Bridge Park is an iconic sight any time of the year but, with it dressed in Christmas lights, the bridge becomes even more of an Insta-worthy photograph.

 If you want to make Christmas extra special by spending it in one of the above places, then take a look at our range of Canadian holidays and to find your perfect Canadian adventure.